backslashphp/backslash/README.md

 meet the needs of a specific environment, and it may lack the robustness, flexibility, or polish expected in a widely-adopted, general-purpose library.
 This library is provided as-is, with no guarantees, warranties, or support.

-If you are exploring CQRS or Event Sourcing, you may use Backlash as a learning resource to understand these concepts in practice.
+If you are exploring CQRS or Event Sourcing, you may use Backslash as a learning resource to understand these concepts in practice.

 ## Installation